The Quiet Earth (film): Plot

 July 5 begins as a normal winter morning near Hamilton, New Zealand.
 At 6:12 a.m., the sun darkens for a moment, and a red light surrounded by darkness is briefly seen.

-Zac Hobson is a scientist employed by Delenco, part of a United States-led international consortium working on "Project Flashlight" – an experiment to create a wireless global energy grid to power military equipment.
-He awakens abruptly; when he turns on his radio, he is unable to receive any transmissions.
-He drives into the city, which he finds deserted.
+Zac Hobson, a scientist employed by Delenco, part of a United States-led international consortium working on "Project Flashlight" – an experiment to create a wireless global energy grid, awakens abruptly; when he turns on his radio, Zac is unable to receive any transmissions.
+Zac drives into the city, which he finds completely deserted.
 Investigating a fire, he discovers the burning wreckage of a passenger jet, but there are no bodies, only empty seats.
-Every living animal and human appears to have vanished between the ticks of a clock.

-Zac enters his laboratory, but fails to contact any of the other labs around the world.
+Zac enters his laboratory outside Auckland, but fails to contact any of the other labs around the world.
 In an underground lab, he discovers the dead body of Perrin, his superior, at the primary Flashlight Grid control panel; a monitor displays the message "Operation Flashlight Complete".
 The mass disappearance seems to coincide with the moment Flashlight was activated.
 The lab is suddenly and automatically sealed because of radiation, so he improvises a gas bomb to escape.
 He listens to his own voice on a tape recorder describing the project as having "phenomenal destructive potential", then notes: "Zac Hobson, July 5th.
 One: there has been a malfunction in Project Flashlight with devastating results.
 Two: it seems I am the only person left on Earth."
 He refers to the phenomenon as "The Effect".

-After a week of trying to contact another human being, Zac moves into a mansion.
+After a week of trying to contact another human being with no response, Zac moves into a mansion.
 His mental state begins to deteriorate.
 He puts on a woman's nightgown and alternates between exhilaration and despair.
 He assembles cardboard cutouts of famous people (including Adolf Hitler, Elizabeth II, and Pope John Paul II), plays a loud fanfare and cheers from large speakers, and addresses the cutouts from a balcony.
 He declares himself "President of this Quiet Earth", then goes on a destructive rampage after the power blacks out.
 He bursts into a church, shoots a statue of Jesus off a crucifix, and announces that he is God.
 After accidentally crushing an empty pram with an enormous earthmover, he puts the barrel of a shotgun into his mouth, but desists.
 This event serves to break his insanity.